aldebaran/qibuild/doc/tutos/intermediate/managing_deps.rst

+.. _managing-deps:

 Managing dependencies between projects
 ======================================

 In this tutorial, you will learn how to manage dependencies between projects.

 Requirements
 ------------

-In this tutorial, we will assume you have a properly configured QiBuild worktree, and that you’ve managed to compile a basic project.
+We will assume you have a properly configured QiBuild worktree, and that you have managed to compile a basic project.

+Please make sure you have follow the :ref:`getting started tutorial <getting-started>`

 Overview
 --------